jonasforlot/JoStomp/README.md

 # JoStomp HX

 This project is a mini MIDI controller for HX Stomp.
 It allows easy access to the 3 snapshots of a preset, while retaining the possibility of remaining in Footswitch mode on the HX.
-This offers many more possibilities et flexibility than a double TRS footswitch.
+This offers many more possibilities and flexibility than a double TRS footswitch.
 This pedal is also configured to scroll through the presets and provides access to a mini RC20 type looper.

 It's not my work !
 I just followed mattzws' advice on this page (the article is incredibly clear and detailed !) :